-Social prejudices and stereotypes can turn into algorithms if we don't take care to understand how algorithms are formed and what kind of data they use, how and for what purpose.
+Social prejudices and stereotypes can turn into algorithms if those designing, developing and using AI and related digital technologies do not understand how algorithms are formed and what kind of data they use, how and for what purpose.
 This is especially harmful with already vulnerable groups if algorithms start to repeat and validate the biases we have in human thinking and thus perpetuate these.
-Examples of such possible biases are racial or gender biased algorithms or algorithms used for security or money laundering purposes or for labour selection or insurances.
+Examples of such possible biases are racial, or gender biased algorithms or algorithms used for security or money laundering purposes or for labour selection or insurances.

-Al could also deepen existing inequalities between individuals or groups of individuals and therefore proactive measures should be taken to avoid such a danger, like providing digital and Al literacy, digital tools and employment opportunities.
+Al could also deepen existing inequalities between individuals or groups of individuals and therefore proactive measures should be taken to avoid such a danger, like providing digital and AI literacy, digital tools and employment opportunities.

-4. All should be used when it is strictly necessary, only in a manner that implies the least impact on human rights of its users and if its intensity corresponds to the purpose and the expected results (principle of necessity, proportionality and efficacy of AI).
+4. Al should be used only in a manner that implies the least negative impact on human rights of its users and if its intensity corresponds to the purpose and the expected results and in such instances should be used only when strictly necessary (principle of necessity, proportionality and efficacy of Al).

-Before implementing AI and related digital technology tools, their use and impact should be discussed with the prison and probation management level in order to ensure that AI will be fit for the purpose and will support the strategical targets of the organization.
+Before implementing AI and related digital technologies, their use and impact should be discussed with the prison and probation management level in order to ensure that AI will be fit for the purpose and will support the strategical targets of the organization.
 Risk of causing harm, safety, security and offender management should be key indicators in decision taking.

-5. The relevant public bodies (and when appropriate the general public) should be consulted regarding AI and related digital technologies and their use should be transparent to public scrutiny and monitored on a regular basis (principle of good governance, transparency and traceability).
+5. The process of designing, developing and use of AI and related digital technologies should be transparent to public scrutiny and monitored on a regular basis (principle of good governance, transparency, traceability and explicability).

-Good governance requires society to be informed and involved as far as possible in the process of developing and use of AI.
+Good governance requires society to be informed and involved as far as possible in the process of designing, developing and use of AI.

-The information about design, operation and data processing methods should be non-opacite, accessible and understandable to service users, external scrutiny should be ensured as this brings effective responsibility and accountability.
+The information about design, operation and data processing methods should be non-opacite, accessible and understandable to service users, external public scrutiny should be ensured as this brings effective responsibility and accountability.